Yesterday I woke up to the fact that I’d run out of coffee.

 Taking a second to stop and think about this removes the impulse and allows you to be rational.
 “Oh, I have to go to that thing tomorrow which means I won’t be able to go to the gym.
 I should go today.”

-4. “Do it now”.
-This is a little something I’ve found to be super effective.
-Whenever I’m procrastinating or find myself abdicating responsibility to my future self, I tell myself to “do it now”.
-And I keep repeating this to myself until I get sick of my own bullshit (and voice) and go do it.
-Word of advice: best not to do this in public unless you want people to think you’re a weirdo.
+And I keep repeating this to myself until I get sick of my bullshit (and voice) and do it.
+Word of advice: best not to do this in public unless you want people to think you’re an A-rank weirdo.

 Ok, that’s all.
-Now please excuse me, I have some frogs in the oven that need to be eaten.
+Now please excuse me, I have some frogs in the oven I need to eat.